Nanaki Kaur Atariwala: Later life

-Her father lead the Sikh Khalsa during the Battle of Sobraon and martyred.
-After hearing of the battle, the wife of Sham Singh Attariwala committed Sati without waiting for news of her husband, convinced that he would never return alive from such a defeat.

 Her jagirs along with those of Bibi Khem Kaur Dhillon, second wife of Kharak Singh were reduced due to their roles in the war being perceived anti-British.
 Nanaki Kaur was given a pension of Rs.
 4,600.
 Nanaki Kaur oversaw the building of the samadhis of her mother-in-law, Maharani Chand Kaur and Rani Sahib Kaur in The Royal Lahore Garden alongside the samadhi of Maharani Datar Kaur, her grandmother-in-law who was lovingly called Mai Nakkain by Maharaja Ranjit Singh.